-The Key Facts document (which I'll refer to as "the KFD") included the following:
+The Key Facts document is the KFD, and it included the following:

 Strathearn Insurance is a specialised advisory services company dedicated to residential and commercial real estate markets.
 The company's solutions are supported by leading international specialty insurance groups.